 Also, proving a company was negligent or reckless when it sold you a defective product may not be as easy as you think.
 Presenting a strong case typically requires access to investigators and a wide range of experts.

-The product liability attorneys at The Dominguez Firm have the resources to take on large corporations successfully.
+The personal injury attorneys at The Dominguez Firm have the resources to take on large corporations successfully.
 And the money we obtain from a settlement or verdict gives product liability victims economic peace of mind.
 This allows them to concentrate on their recovery, not mounting bills.

 What Does a Product Liability Lawyer Do?